sachdved/NPR_for_Proteins/README.md

-# NPR_for_Proteins
-Using Neural Process Regression to try to design proteins
+# using neural process regression to create proteins